jpolete/springboard/README.md

 1. `npm install` - installs grunt and third-party libraries.
 2. `grunt` - copies 3rd party libraries to their production location.
+3. `scripts/sass.sh` - Process SASS into CSS.
+If you're using CodeKit, Grunt, etc. you can skip this.
-3. `./styleguide.sh` - generates a style guide from sass comments in the `/styleguide/` folder.
+4. `scripts/styleguide.sh` - Generate a style guide from sass comments.
 Re-run this command any time to update the style guide from your CSS/SASS.
+The style guide is generated at `/styleguide/`.

 # Sample Style Guide